-Sydnee: Yeah, exactly.
+Sydnee: I'm just sayin'- Yeah, exactly.

-Justin: [laughing] Our teeth are fresh!
+Justin: [chuckles] Our teeth are fresh!

 Sydnee: Whatever's going on in the United States right now, it ain't fluoride, okay?

 Justin: Yeah.
 Our teeth are on point.

 Sydnee: That's not the problem, it's keeping your teeth from decay.
 It's probably not turning them brown, for the most part. [laughs] There are a few people who are gonna get fluorosis, and I'm sorry in advance, but your teeth are gonna be so healthy.